RoyalNom/Sokoban-Webpage-Python/README.txt

-The Sokoban Flask application by Anthony
+The Sokoban Flask Webapplication by Anthony

-> Replace the following
-sokoban webpage/
-├── index.html
-├── css/
-│   └── style.css
-├── images/
-│   └── profile.jpg
-└── README.md
+This Application allows user to login to an account, view leaderboards of different levels, gives them the ability to play levels, has to capabilty to transform images into grid configurations and allows those with admin privileges to make edits to the database.

 How to run from scratch:
-1. install python (3.9 though later versions work too) first
+1. install python (3.9 though later versions work too) first (You may also want to setup a conda environment)

 2. Install the Flask (the python flask is used to host the server): pip install flask